tum-esi/SEEMQTT/README.md

 <details>
 <summary> click for details </summary>

 - Compile and run KeyStore: the ID of the KyeStore must be provided.

 ```
 $ cd KeyStore/KS
 $ make
-$./KeyStore ID ibe sss
+$./KeyStore ID1 ibe sss
 ```
 - Then, compile and run the Policy Evalaution Module (the ID here is the same one used while running the KeyStore)

 ```
 $ cd KeyStore/KsPEM
 $ make
-$./PEM ID  port
+$./PEM ID  port1
 ```
 </details>